 Fast forward 20 years, and while she has her share of relapses, and periods where she compares herself mercifully to others while wondering how she can “keep up,” she has developed a great plan she sticks and it helps her maintain a stable weight that she is happy with.
 She’s married and has two amazing kids.
 She began taking Kabbalah classes which opened her up to a new spirituality.
 She learned to meditate, practice yoga, and most importantly now shares her story to help others who face similar thoughts and obstacles she did as a child.
 Kayla knows that no matter how you alter the outside, it doesn’t change who you are on the inside.
 She is still learning to love herself unconditionally, and she knows that there is no quick fix to happiness.
 It is through the process that she’s learned how strong she really is…but it’s a process she’s enjoying and using to help others!

-Learn STARR Practices that can help those of us with Eating Disorders:
+Learn STARR Exercises that can help those of us with Eating Disorders: